-Twenty Democratic presidential candidates will gather on stage this week for the first primary debates of the 2020 election.
-Across two nights - Wednesday, June 26, and Thursday, June 27 - the candidates will outline their policy agendas and field a variety of questions.
+Democratic presidential candidates will gather on stage this week for the next primary debate of the 2020 election.
+At this debate, the candidates will outline their policy agendas and field a variety of questions.

 As part of their commitment to confronting tough questions on U.S. national security, experts from CNAS have produced a series of questions from their respective fields that they would like the candidates to be asked during this week's debates:

 - Neil Bhatiya, Associate Fellow for Energy, Economics, and Security: Congress currently gives the president broad powers to impose sanctions and tariffs in response to national security emergencies that he can declare at will - something which many of you have criticized for alienating allies.
 As president, would you work with Congress to limit your own executive authority in this sphere?

 - Susanna Blume, Program Director for Defense: What is the most serious threat to U.S. national security today and what would you, as president, do about it?